 You can also download or print THIS question and answer by clicking/tapping here and then clicking on the download icon at the bottom of that page.

-This copyrighted excerpt is from Recording 502A: 1962 Hamburg Closed Class, “Henceforth Know We No Man After the Flesh.”
+This copyrighted excerpt is from Recording 276B: 1959 Los Angeles Closed Class, “Meditations.”
 It is posted with kind permission from the Estate of Joel Goldsmith, which holds the copy protection on the recorded classes and the copyright on the transcripts.
 The full transcript of this recording is available from The Infinite Way website or by calling 1-800-922-3195.

 Goldsmith Global has permission to provide this material to Goldsmith Global participants for educational and study purposes.
 Please respect the copyright on this material.